thomeval/wgibeat/trunk/WindowsGame1/WindowsGame1/readme.txt

 Usage and default keys
 ---------------------------------------------
 Start the game by running WGiBeat.exe
-The game is controlled entirely with a keyboard.
+The game is controlled entirely with either a keyboard or an Xbox 360 controller.
 The following keys are used by default:

 Player 1:
 W = Up